shardeum/shardeum/README.md

 ### Obtaining Test Tokens on the Local Network

-If you're running a local Shardeum network, add your wallet address to the [src/config/genesis.json](src/config/genesis.json) file and restart the network.
+If you're running a local Shardeum network, add your wallet address to the [src/config/genesis.json](src/config/genesis.json) file and save the changes.
+To compile the project, run `npm run prepare` and restart the network.
 Voila!
 You'll now have SHM tokens available on your wallet within the local network.

 ## Install Metamask